 It is the most common type of airsoft guns and usually the most reliable.
 Internals like motors can be upgraded to be more capable and powerful.
 AEGs are the perfect weapon for a beginner and will last as experience grows.

-Gas blowback airsoft guns are very realistic and they mimic the real operation of a firearm, especially with handguns.
-They utilize a variety of different gas sources to propel the BB forward and cause recoil, and the bolt of slide to move rearward.
+Gas blowback airsoft guns are very realistic, and they mimic the real operation of a firearm, especially with handguns.
+They utilize a variety of different gas sources to propel the BB forward and cause recoil, and the bolt of a slide to move rearward.

 The gasses include pressurized propane, green gas, or duster gas.
 The main issue is its failure to function in cold weather.
 Plus, the guns and their parts tend to be more expensive than AEGs.

 High-pressure airsoft guns can be adjusted for different ROF (Rate of Fire) and FPS (Feet Per Second) ratings.
 They provide consistent function, are quite accurate, and very reliable.
 They require an external air tank which takes away from the realistic function.

 One important factor if you work with a dedicated team could be the ability to share magazines.
 Some models can swap magazines between platforms, and some platforms can use a variety of magazines.

 It is essential when purchasing an airsoft gun, you know how to repair and upgrade its internals.
 The downside of not being familiar with it?
 You may be forced to buy an entirely new platform to get the performance you desire.